 Share this Post

 Being in the backcountry, surrounded by mountains as far as the eye can see is a truly magical feeling.
 Learning to access and move safely in the backcountry is a continual and ever evolving experience.
 Throughout my life, I have been lucky enough to learn from amazing mentors in both formal and informal settings.
 These people are friends, family, and co-workers that continue to help me grow, challenge myself and have quite literally shown me the way on multiple adventures.
+Having backcountry skiing mentorship is essential to thriving in the backcountry.

 This winter I had the opportunity to participate in the Canadian-based Mountain Mentors program as a mentor and was paired with Hannah, a mentee here in Whistler, BC.
 The Mountain Mentors mission is “to create a community of likeminded outdoorswomen in the Sea to Sky corridor by facilitating empowering female mentorships.”

-This formal mentorship program aims to build community, share knowledge and helps mentors and mentees to set goals and crush objectives in the mountains.
+This formal backcountry skiing mentorship program aims to build community, share knowledge and helps mentors and mentees to set goals and crush objectives in the mountains.
 There is a certain level of accountability that comes once you put goals on paper and make a plan.
 Having a partner to help push you to achieve those goals can help make them a reality.

 From first aid and companion rescue practice, route planning or just telling jokes on the skin track, it’s amazing to share knowledge with friends.
 When traveling in the backcountry your partner is your lifeline and it is important to trust their ability.
 Before my mentee and I ventured into the backcountry together we spent some time getting to know each other, our communication styles, riding ability and standards for avalanche training in a controlled environment.
 This helped make our first tour together a seamless experience.